 - a.
-Establish and monitor policies for the administration of the TFFR plan. - Set legislative priorities and positions, submit legislative proposals, and monitor legislation affecting the plan. - c.
+Establish and monitor policies for the administration of the TFFR plan. - b.
+Set legislative priorities and positions, submit legislative proposals, and monitor legislation affecting the plan. - c.
 Develop and adopt administrative rules and board policies to administer the plan. - d.
 Establish and monitor TFFR plan funding policy and progress. - e.
 Establish and monitor TFFR investment policies and asset allocation under NDCC 21-10-02.1. - f.
 Select and monitor the performance of consultants, advisors, and service providers for the plan. - g.
 Select and monitor actuarial consultant(s) to provide actuarial and technical consulting services including: annual actuarial valuations and GASB reports, periodic actuarial experience studies, independent actuarial audits, and other special projects and studies; develop and monitor actuarial funding policy, assumptions, methods, and factors; analyze proposed legislative changes; and advise the Board on actuarial, technical, and administrative issues. - h.
-Select and monitor medical consultant to conduct disability reviews. - Select and monitor investment consultant to perform asset allocation and liability studies. - Monitor and pay plan benefits, consulting fees, administrative and investment expenditures. - Administer the plan so as toto Revenue Code requirements. - I. Review and approve applications for disability retirement, Qualified Domestic Relations Orders (QDROs), and other special benefit payments. - m.
-Review and decide board appeals. - Determine appropriate levels of service and monitor outreach programs provided to members and employers. - o.
+Select and monitor medical consultant to conduct disability reviews. - Select and monitor investment consultant to perform asset allocation and liability studies. - j.
+Monitor and pay plan benefits, consulting fees, administrative and investment expenditures. - k.
+Administer the plan so as to maintain the plan's qualified status under Internal Revenue Code requirements. - I. Review and approve applications for disability retirement, Qualified Domestic Relations Orders (QDROs), and other special benefit payments. - m.
+Review and decide board appeals. - n.
+Determine appropriate levels of service and monitor outreach programs provided to members and employers. - o.
 Monitor RIO budget, expenditures, financial reporting system, and financial audit. - p.
-Monitor RIO information technology systems, projects, and security. - g.
+Monitor RIO information technology systems, projects, and security. - q.
 Select TFFR representatives to serve on SIB and monitor investment program activities and fund performance.

 - r.
-Select TFFR representative to serve on SIB Audit Committee and monitor audit program activities. - r.s.
-Appoint members to TFFR GPR Committee and review GPR Committee Recommendations - S.t.
-Inform the State Investment Board (SIB), which is the administrative board of the Retirement and Investment Office (RIO), of the TFFR program needs, policies, and services expected to be provided through RIO. - u.
-Participate with the RIO Executive Director in the hiring, evaluation, and termination of the TFFR Chief Retirement Officer RIO Deputy Executive Director Chief Retirement Officer, and participate in any surveys conducted by the SIB Executive Review and Compensation Committee for executive team members.
+Select TFFR representative to serve on SIB Audit Committee and monitor audit program activities. - s.
+Inform the State Investment Board (SIB), which is the administrative board of the Retirement and Investment Office (RIO), of the TFFR program needs, policies, and services expected to be provided through RIO. - t.
+Participate with the RIO Executive Director in the hiring, evaluation, and termination of the TFFR Chief Retirement Officer RIO Deputy Executive Director.